GilbertvdB/school_socialmedia/README.md

  - Ive created a combination of views and blade components for the frontend parts.
  - Created a seperate js file to handle all comments section interaction such as, showing, adding, editing and deleting a comment.
  - Written tests using Pest.
 In my previous work experience we did not write any test so this is one aspect im still keen on learning and practicing.
+ - Added a database cache service for the posts feed on dashboard.
+Updating cache keys on store, updates and deletion.
+Created a command and a schedule for invalidating and removing expired cache keys from the database.

 # In progress...
 - Implementing db cache for postsfeed.
+[Done]
 - Currently writing and adding proper feature and unit tests.

+# Possible features
+- implement search feature
+- implement filter feature